Gallstones and alcohol abuse are the main causes of acute pancreatitis.

 Characteristic abdominal pain leads a doctor to suspect acute pancreatitis, especially in a person who has gallbladder disease or who drinks a lot of alcohol.
-During the examination, a doctor often notes that the abdomen is tender and the abdominal wall muscles may be rigid.
+During the examination, a doctor often notes that the abdomen is tender and the abdominal wall muscles occasionally are rigid.
 When listening to the abdomen with a stethoscope, a doctor may hear few or no bowel (intestinal) sounds.

 No single blood test proves the diagnosis of acute pancreatitis, but certain tests suggest it.
 Blood levels of two enzymes produced by the pancreas—amylase and lipase—usually increase on the first day of the illness but return to normal in 3 to 7 days.
 If the person has had other flare-ups (bouts or attacks) of pancreatitis, however, the levels of these enzymes may not increase significantly, because so much of the pancreas may have been destroyed that too few cells are left to release the enzymes.

 X-rays of the abdomen may show dilated loops of intestine or, rarely, one or more gallstones.
 Chest x-rays may reveal areas of collapsed lung tissue or an accumulation of fluid in the chest cavity.